Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.fr-fr.md

 ## Requirements

-We use Python for the examples provided through this guide.
+We use Python for the examples provided in this guide.

 Make sure you have a [Python](https://www.python.org/) environment configured, and install the [openai client](https://pypi.org/project/openai/).

 ```sh
 pip install openai
 ```

 ### Authentication & rate limiting

-All the examples provided in this guide are using the anonymous authentication which makes it simpler to use but may cause rate limiting issues.
+All the examples provided in this guide use the anonymous authentication which makes it simpler to use but may cause rate limiting issues.
 If you wish to enable authentication using your own token, simply specify your API key within the requests.

-Follow the following instructions in the [AI Endpoints - Getting Started](/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started) for more information on authentication.
+Follow the instructions in the [AI Endpoints - Getting Started](/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started) guide for more information on authentication.

 ## Function Calling overview

 The workflow to use function calling is described below:

 1. **Define tools**: tell the model what tools it can use, with a JSON schema for each tool.
 2. **Call the model with tools**: pass tools along with your system and user messages to the model, which will eventually generate tool calls.
 3. **Process tools calls**: for each tool call returned by the model, execute the actual implementation of the tool in your code.
 4. **Call the model with tools responses**: send a new request to the model, with the conversation updated with tool calls results.
-4. **Final response**: process the final generated answer, which takes the tools results into account.
+5. **Final response**: process the final generated answer, which takes the tools results into account.

 This diagram illustrates the workflow:

 ![Function calling workflow](images/function_calling_workflow.png)

-## Example: a time-tracking assistant
+**Example: a time-tracking assistant**

 To illustrate the use of function calling and progressively introduce the important notions related to this feature, we are going to develop a time-tracking assistant, step-by-step.

 The assistant will be able to:

  * log time spent on a task
  * generate a time report

 Each task has a name, category and total duration in minutes.
 Categories are a fixed list of strings, for example "Code" or "Meetings".
 A time report can be generated for a category of task.

 The user will be able to interact with the assistant to log time and get information about how time was spent.

 ### Define tools

-Our time-tracking assistant will use two tools :
+Our time-tracking assistant will use two tools:

 * `log_work`: log time spent on a task.
 Take the name of the task, category, duration and unit (minutes or hours).
   For example, to log 2 hours on documentation writing, you would call `log_work("User guide", "Documentation", 2, "hours")`

-* `time_report`: get JSON data about all tasks of a given category, and the total duration, in a given time unit (minutes or hours).
+* `time_report`: get JSON data about all tasks of a given category, and the total duration in a given time unit (minutes or hours).
   For example, to get the breakdown on time spent on coding tasks, in hours, you would call `time_report("Code", "hours")`

 To get the model to use those tools, first we have to declare them with JSON schemas, in a `tools` list that we will pass to the Chat Completion API.